 - Penalties set under the Administrative Fine Program for late filing or non-filing of certain reports required by the Federal Election Campaign Act.
 See 11 CFR 111.43 and 111.44.

-As adjusted, the potential civil penalty amounts listed under 11 CFR 111.24 for violations of federal campaign finance law have increased to range from $5,817 to $68,027 (from the previous range of $5,701 to $66,666).
-(Note that the amounts listed under this regulation are subject to negotiations and judicial discretion, and thus may not reflect the final penalty amounts that may be negotiated or imposed.)
+As adjusted, the potential civil penalty amounts listed under 11 CFR 111.24 for violations of federal campaign finance law have increased to range from $5,964 to $69,743 (from the previous range of $5,817 to $68,027).
+The amounts listed under this regulation are subject to negotiations and judicial discretion, and thus may not reflect the final penalty amounts that may be negotiated or imposed.

 In regard to administrative fines imposed for late or non-filing of FEC reports, the table of penalty formulas listed in FEC regulations at 11 CFR 111.43 has been adjusted for the COLA, as has the base amount used in the calculation formula for late or non-filed 48-hour notices listed in 11 CFR 111.44(a)(1).

-The adjustments were published at 82 Fed.
+The adjustments were published at 83 Fed.
 Reg.
-61140 on December 27, 2017, and take effect immediately.
-The increased penalty amounts will apply to penalties that are assessed after this date, even if the associated violation predated the increase.
+66596 on December 27, 2018, and apply to penalties that are assessed on or after January 1, 2019, even if the violation predated the increase.